Formatted output

 • Stream is the stream to which output is written. format/2 writes to the current output.

-• Control is a text (represented as atom, chars, codes or string), which may contain control sequences of the form ~NC, where C is a format control option, and N is its optional non-negative integer argument.
+• Control is a text (represented as atom, chars, codes or string), which may contain control sequences of the form ~NC, where C is a (single-character) format control option, and N is its optional non-negative integer parameter.
 Any characters that are not part of a control sequence are written to the stream.

 • Arguments is a list of arguments, which will be interpreted and possibly printed by format control options.